Phaen/5M5V-bot/README.md

 ## Configuration

+The configuration is loaded from `5m5v-config.yaml` in the working directory, which is likely either the directory of your cloned repository or the directory of your project where you installed the node package.
+The configuration format is YAML, with its options listed below.

 #### `consumer_key`
 You find this in your app on Twitter under "Keys and tokens" -> "Consumer API keys".
 It's listed as "API key".
 #### `consumer_secret`